BlitzlanePy/Blitzlane/README.md

 if __name__ == "__main__":
     asyncio.run(main())
 2. Langchain Integration:
-Blitzlane can be seamlessly integrated with Langchain, a powerful framework for building language model-powered applications.
+FastlanePy can be seamlessly integrated with Langchain, a powerful framework for building language model-powered applications.
 This enables you to create intelligent agents that can understand natural language instructions, reason about blockchain data, and execute complex on-chain actions.

-Natural Language Command Interpretation: Use Langchain's language models (LLMs) to parse user instructions and map them to Blitzlane tool calls.
+Natural Language Command Interpretation: Use Langchain's language models (LLMs) to parse user instructions and map them to FastlanePy tool calls.

-Dynamic Workflow Generation: Design agents that can dynamically chain together multiple Blitzlane tools to accomplish complex goals.
+Dynamic Workflow Generation: Design agents that can dynamically chain together multiple FastlanePy tools to accomplish complex goals.

 Enhanced Decision-Making: Leverage LLMs to analyze blockchain data (e.g., token prices, market conditions) and make intelligent trading or DeFi decisions.

 Example:

-from langchain.llms import OpenAI  # Or any other Langchain LLM from Blitzlane.agent import SolanaAgentKit from Blitzlane.tools.trade import TradeManager
+from langchain.llms import OpenAI  # Or any other Langchain LLM from FastlanePy.agent import SolanaAgentKit from FastlanePy.tools.trade import TradeManager

 # Initialize Langchain LLM
 llm = OpenAI(openai_api_key="YOUR_OPENAI_API_KEY")  # Replace with your OpenAI API key